William Dehning: Biography

 His tenure at USC included numerous ACDA convention appearances, tours, and international competitions with the renowned USC Thornton Chamber Choir (originally named the USC Chamber Singers by its founder, Charles C. Hirt).
 While at USC, he resumed a long-standing relationship with Helmuth Rilling, preparing a number of choruses for Rilling's appearances in Los Angeles.
 In addition, he also prepared choruses for the Los Angeles Philharmonic and Los Angeles Chamber Orchestra.
 Dehning became a frequent visitor to South Korea—a country that cherishes choral music—where he has appeared often as guest conductor of professional choruses and clinician with numerous universities.
 In addition to appearances with professional choruses in Korea–including the National Chorus, the Bucheon City Chorus and the award-winning Pilgrim Mission Choir–he also worked as guest conductor of the Karlovy Vary Symphony in the Czech Republic.

 Dehning retired as Chair of the Choral Music department at the University of Southern California in 2007 after fifteen years there.
 In recent years, the graduate student body grew under his leadership.
 He recruited colleagues such as Dr. Magen Solomon and Dr. Nicolas Strimple to aid in the instruction of the students.
 Although a versatile conductor of both choirs and orchestras, Dehning also established a reputation with his students as an effective teacher.
 After his retirement, he continued to do clinics, workshops, and master-classes, and to make appearances as guest conductor in the U.S. and abroad.
 In 2012, he was diagnosed with Foix-Alajouanine Syndrome - an arteriovenous malformation of the spinal cord affecting the lower half of the thoracic spine, causing him to commit to fewer guest conducting engagements.
 Until his death, he lived in Marquette, MI, with his wife, Erin Colwitz, a former student.
 She is currently the Director of Choirs at Northern Michigan University.

-Dehning passed away on June 23, 2017 in Marquette, MI.
+Dehning died on June 23, 2017, in Marquette, Michigan.
 He was 74 years old.